Table of Contents

 Quick Start

 v1 access path.
-The GDPR benchmark currently runs through the agenteval CLI binaries.
-Programmatic access via NuGet (using AgentEval.GdprBenchmark;) is planned for v1.1.
+The GDPR benchmark runs through the agenteval CLI binaries and is also available programmatically via NuGet (using AgentEval.Compliance.Gdpr;) — see NuGet samples for end-to-end consumer tests.

 Real judging requires all three of AZURE_OPENAI_ENDPOINT, AZURE_OPENAI_API_KEY, and AZURE_OPENAI_DEPLOYMENT.
 If any are unset, the CLI refuses to run (exit code 2).
 To exercise the pipeline without LLM cost — smoke-test mode only, not for CI — set AGENTEVAL_ALLOW_STUB_JUDGE=1.
 Stub-mode results are deterministic placeholders and must not be relied on as compliance evidence.
 See CLI Reference — Environment variables for the full contract.